 VTEP address mask is None

 If you don’t see IP in the section ‘Headend replication flood vtep list is:‘, then the BGP-RR container is not started correctly.
-This problem can be fixed by removing BGP-RR container and starting it again.
+This problem can be fixed by removing the BGP-RR container and starting it again.

 Optional: If you want to see logs from light.io, attached them to the container: